llambiel/letsecureme/post.md

 ```
 #!/bin/sh
-# This script renew all the Let's Encrypt certificates with a validity < 30 days
+# This script renews all the Let's Encrypt certificates with a validity < 30 days

 if ! /opt/letsencrypt/letsencrypt-auto renew > /var/log/letsencrypt/renew.log 2>&1 ; then
     echo Automated renewal failed: